 The evaluation process is designed to assess the respondent's ability to meet the SFWIB's requirements and to identify those respondents most likely to satisfy those requirements.
 The evaluation process will be conducted in a thorough and impartial manner, at a publicly noticed selection committee meeting held in accordance with the Government-in-the-Sunshine Law.
-The meeting (Public Review Forum) is scheduled for Tuesday, June 25, 2019 at 3:00 p.m. at the SFWIB's Headquarters.
+The meeting (Public Review Forum) is scheduled for Thursday, April 28, 2022 at 1:00 p.m. via zoom.
 Respondents are encouraged to attend the Public Review Forum.